-The Horn of Africa is the most eastern region of Africa – a peninsula in the shape of a horn.
+The Horn of Africa is the easternmost region of Africa – a peninsula in the shape of a horn.
 Broadly, parts or all of Djibouti, Eritrea, Ethiopia, Kenya, Somalia, South Sudan, Sudan and Kenya make up the Horn of Africa.

 Food crises remain ubiquitous across the Horn of Africa — with children and families often forced to flee their homes in search of safety and arable land — a situation that has only gotten worse due to climate change, the COVID-19 pandemic and the war in Ukraine. .

 UNICEF's efforts focus on: